NormanBenbrahim/play-with-tf2.0/README.md

-# Simple Neural Network in Tensorflow 2.0
+# Simple Neural Network on CSV File in Tensorflow 2.0

-This file shows how to use Tensorflow 2.0 to build and predict.
+This repo shows how to use Tensorflow 2.0 to build and predict Fahrenheit temperatures based on values in Celsius.
+The file 'data.csv' contains 3 columns representing temperatures from the planets Mars, Jupiter and Venus.

-The model will learn to predict Fahrenheit temperatures based on values in Celsius.
-We will create the training & testing data on the fly using `numpy.random.rand`
+The values for the temperatures in this dataset were created using `np.random.rand`, so these aren't real temperatures.

-Browse the file `play_with_tf.py` to check it out
+Browse the contents of the file 'run_me.py'